angelddaz/bridgetomasters/email_comm.md

 Remember that although the template might not be original, the content within in the template should be specific and original to you.

+### Notes:
 * *warm means there rapport or familiarity built up ahead of the event*
 * *a pitch is a bid or ask*
+* *That would make a cold pitch asking a high school friend I haven't talked to in 5 years for a ride to the airport.*